oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/13-explore-data.md

 Estimated Time:  5 Minutes.

+### Objectives

+In this lab you will:

+- Use the Analysis Viewer tool to explore data in the Analytic View.

+### Prerequisites:

+- Complete the previous lab.

 ## Task 1 - Create a New Report

 The application will return to the Data Quality tab after the analytic